quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 analysis, it is useful to aggregate these three individual traces together into a single file, so it can be uniquely stored, transferred, and annotated.

-The QlogFile "traces" field is an array the contains a list of individual qlog traces.
+The QlogFile "traces" field is an array that contains a list of individual qlog traces.
 When capturing a qlog at a vantage point, it is expected that the traces field contains a single entry.
 Files can be aggregated, for example as part of a post-processing operation, by copying the traces in component to files into the